 - Letters about loans you didn't take out.

 The internet can be a dangerous place, and identity theft is serious.
-Hopefully, with some vigilance, you’ll be able to avoid falling victim to other OfferUp email scams or any phishing scam.
+Hopefully, with some vigilance, you'll be able to avoid falling victim to other OfferUp email scams or other phishing scams.